 Monetary assets and liabilities are translated into functional currency at the official exchange rate for the respective balance sheet dates.
 Foreign exchange gains and losses resulting from the settlement of transactions and from the translation of monetary assets and liabilities at year-end official exchange rates are recognized in the consolidated statement of comprehensive income.
 Translation at year-end rates does not apply to nonmonetary items.

-At 31 December 2019 and 2018 the closing exchange rates used for translating foreign currency balances to Georgian Lari were:
+At 31 December 2020 and 2019 the closing exchange rates used for translating foreign currency balances to GEL/USD were 3.2766 and 2.8677, respectively.